Azure/Azure-Sentinel/Playbooks/AS-IP-Blocklist-Remove-IPs/README.md

 #### Create an App Registration:

-Navigate to the Navigate to the Microsoft Azure Active Directory App Registrations page:
+Navigate to the Navigate to the Microsoft Entra ID App Registrations page:

 https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade